aredn/documentation/arednGettingStarted/advanced_config.rst

 *OLSR Restart*
   The OLSR routing process can be restarted by clicking the checkbox and then clicking the *Save Setting* button.
 This can be useful when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.

+  There is a known intermittent issue that may occur when OLSR starts as a node boots.
+If OLSR fails to propagate information or does not receive all the network hostnames, a one-time restart of OLSR should resolve the issue.
+You should do this if you see one or more of the following symptoms on the *Mesh Status* display: 1) a node's IP address rather than hostname is shown; 2) "dtdlink" or "mid" is shown in a hostname; 3) other users can but you cannot access a node by its hostname.

 Node Reset Button
 -----------------